 The Centers for Disease Control and Prevention’s National Vital Statistics Report indicates that Louisiana had a divorce rate of 2.4 divorces per 1,000 inhabitants in 2019.
 Whether it is a divorce or legal separation, marriage dissolution is often an emotional experience that has huge ramifications for your family, children, and finances.
 Fortunately, an uncontested divorce offers a peaceful and cheaper way to dissolve a marriage while resolving key divorce issues.

-My firm — the Law Office of Robert B. Dunlap — serves clients across Shreveport, Minden, Bossier City, Mansfield, and Webster Parish, Louisiana, as well as Marshall, Texas.
+My firm — the Law Office of Robert B. Dunlap — serves clients across Shreveport, Minden, Bossier City, Mansfield, and Webster Parish, Louisiana.

 What is an Uncontested Divorce?